 - 10 $ instead of $10.

-Probably the biggest complaint in French is the overuse of Title Case capitalization.
+Probably the biggest complaint in French translation for Canada is the overuse of Title Case capitalization.
 Only proper names are capitalized mid-sentence.
 Everything else should be lower cased.
 This includes items such as headers and titles and any call-outs.
 This is probably the biggest cultural shift for designers to deal with because Sentence case titles look rather understated in English.
 How could a title stand out in French?
 Perhaps “elegance over boldness” describes the approach best.
 Title Case sentences in French are considered “loud” and not desired.
 This is where we focus more on the language and make sure the translation stands out.

 An example of a simple line: Join Our Email List should be Inscrivez-vous à notre liste d’envoi, not Inscrivez-Vous À Notre Liste D’Envoi